PKlknr/svatic/README.md

 ## But Why?
 Now and then I have to build a mostly static website that does not need a fancy server.
-It feels wrong to serve an empty html shell only to load a script that builds the DOM.
+It seems wrong to serve an empty html shell only to load a script that builds the DOM.

 Existing generators are a bit too powerful/opinionated for those jobs.
 * Sapper is great and I use it a lot.
 It can export static sites.
 But it's a bit too powerful when I just need to build a simple website.
-* Snowpack seems like a good idea - ditch the bundler and rely on current browsers that support ESM import.
+* Snowpack seems like a good idea - ditch the bundler and rely on current browsers that support ESM.
 With svatic I get to show old browsers something and progressively enhance in modern ones.
 * I can't stand waiting for a bundler to finish.
 * I just love svelte and would like to use it as a templating language.